 Cool Facts about Paris for kids

 26) Paris is the capital city of France, a country located in Western Europe.
 From Paris, you can fly to London in an hour or to New York City in just over five hours.

-27) The population of Paris is 2.2 million as of the beginning of 2019, all living in the city limits that span around 105 square kilometres.
+27) The population of Paris is 2.1 million as of the beginning of 2023, all living in the city limits that span around 105 square kilometers (40.5 square miles).

 30) Paris is a great destination for kids!
 With over 450 parks and gardens dotting the city, that’s a lot of space to run wild!

 31) There are more dogs in Paris than children.
 Parisians love their furry friends, and it’s not uncommon to see their owners treating them to a doggy spa session.

 32) The Tour de France is the world’s most famous cycling event and it finishes on the historical stretch of the Champs-Élysée in Paris.

 33) The most popular way that locals get around Paris is by their extensive Metro train system.
 Around 5 million people per day use it, making it the second-busiest underground network in Europe, with only Moscow ahead.